chaunceygardiner/weewx-loopdata/README.md

      If `loop_data_dir` is a relative path, it will be interpreted as being relative to the target_report directory.
    * You will eventually need  to update the fields line with the fields you actually need for the report you are targetting.
-If you know them now, fill them in.
-     If not, you can change this line later after you are sure LoopData is running correctly.
-If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but one can fill that in later, after LoopData is up and running.
+Change this line later after you are sure LoopData is running correctly.
+   * If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but one can fill that in later, after LoopData is up and running.

+1. Restart WeeWX.

+1. After a reporting cycle runs, check navigate to `<weewx-url>/loopdata/ in your browser to see the default loopdata report.
+(Reports typcially run every 5 minutes.)

 ```
 [LoopData]